sujansijakhow/sujansijakhow/README.md

 💻 I'm Sujan Sijakhow, a passionate **web developer** with a love for creating dynamic and user-friendly web applications.
-🌐 Skilled in **frontend** development, blending creativity with technical expertise to craft seamless user experiences.
+🌐 Skilled in **fullstack** development, blending creativity with technical expertise to craft seamless user experiences.
 🚀 Continuously exploring new tools and technologies to stay ahead in the fast-evolving world of web development.

 ---